SaudAzmi/Master_Thesis_AhmadSaud/Readme.md

 # Assessing the Efficacy of KNIME and Alteryx in Data Analytics and Workflow Automation

-This repository contains the resources and findings of a Master's thesis conducted by Ahmad Saud Azmi, focusing on the comparison between KNIME and Alteryx platforms for data analytics and workflow automation.
+This repository contains the resources and findings of a Master's thesis  focusing on the comparison between KNIME and Alteryx platforms for data analytics and workflow automation.
 The study provides a comprehensive evaluation of these platforms to inform technology adoption strategies in organizations.

 ## Thesis Overview